kodzonko/tibiatools/README.md

 A collection of simple tools for Tibia, a MMORPG by CipSoft.

-Q: Is it legal?
+#### Is it legal?

-A: Yes, it is.
+Yes, it is.
 It does not interact with the game client or server in any way. - look at the code.

-Q: Is it safe?
+#### Is it safe?

-A: Yes, it is.
+Yes, it is.
 It does not interact with the game client or server in any way. - look at the code.

-Q: Can I get banned for using it?
+#### Can I get banned for using it?

-A: No, you can't.
+No, you can't.
 It does not interact with the game client or server in any way. - look at the code.

 ## Tools